-Students will have the opportunity to develop innovative solutions for the design and construction projects they are working on.
+Students will have the opportunity to develop innovative solutions for the design, research, development and integration projects they are working on.
 In this way, the IWSP will be a key platform to inculcate the SIT-DNA in every student.

 Final year students will carry out the project work from any discipline within aerospace engineering.
 The project will focus on computational analysis and design, integration and R&D. Students would ideally start their capstone project during the IWSP and carry it out with the guide of IWSP work supervisor.
 The project duration is over the entire academic year.
 An individual formal report is required.
 Each student is required to make an oral presentation.

 This course is designed to address several aspects of professional practice for engineering students to aid their transition into employment.
 It exposes students to organisational structures, objectives, governance, business evaluation of new products or services, analysis of new product ideas against market demands, and product development lifecycles.
 Engineering economics, appropriate use of standards, project management techniques and processes, including risk management are also covered.
 In addition, it provides students exposure to different engineering roles within an organisation and how they influence the overall business direction through strategic and operational planning.

 This course aims to develop familiarity with numerical finite-element methods of structural analysis and apply them to the simulation of the behaviour of beams, plates and shells, which form the components of airframe structures.